 Allow 1 1/2 - 2 hours for the walk from Craigton.

 The Copper Gully Trail leads to to the residential small hamlet of Greenwich, nestled between Newcastle and the Holywell Nature Reserve.
 It starts from a from a bridge on the Newcastle road and steeply climbs up amongst ginger lilies to pine forest and then coffee farms.

 Just above Gordon Town the trail to Flamstead is very steep, narrow and takes about about 4 hours to complete, but the scenery is worth the challenge.
 The area was once heavily cultivated and a major route to the market, but today is mainly undeveloped and wild.
 There are spectacular views of the ocean and the mountains.
 Flamstead is a historic strategic nval look out point, overlooking Port Royal.
 There is the remains of a Great house and a private museum.
 This hike requires stamina, fitness and is only recommended for regular hikers.
 Hikers should take plenty of water.
 Flamstead is also accessible by 4-wheel drive vehicles and is a great location for a picnic.

-This trail leads to leads to Content Gap and starts above the old staging post of Gordon Town.
-The path is steep in places, crisscrossing a tributary of the Hope River.
-There is evidence of the trail's former importance, in particular a quaint stone bridge.
-The trail has some good views of the Kingston harbor especially at the top near Content Gap, which is also accessible via vehicle.
-The beginning of the trail is challenging but the most of the walk is fairly easy.
+This trail leads to Content Gap and starts above the old staging post of Gordon Town.
+The path is steep in places, criss-crossing a tributary of the Hope River with a quaint stone bridge, an evidence of the trail's former importance.
+The trail has some good views of the Kingston harbor especially at the top, near Content Gap, which is also accessible via vehicle.
+The beginning of the trail is challenging but most of the walk is fairly easy.
 It takes 1 1/2 tp 2 hours.